LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/02-operators/README.md

 Operators are elemental programming building block which are found at the heart of every C++ statement.
 Operators are a symbolic representation of a single, simple task that needs to be performed by the computer.
 Most are based on familiar concepts and are therefore easily understood.
 Others are associated with more complex concepts and are therefore covered in future chapters.

-::: insight Key Insight - Operator
+::: insight Key insight - Operator
 Operators are a symbolic representation of a single, simple task that needs to be performed by the computer.
 :::

 Operators perform their action on or with **operands**, be it expressions or values.

-::: insight Key Insight - Expression and Statement
+::: insight Key insight - Expression and statement
 An expression is "a sequence of operators and operands that specifies a computation" (that's the definition given in the C++ standard).
 Examples are `x`, `x + 5`, and `round(12.44)`.
 Even an assignment `x = 5` is an expression in C++.
 That's why the following is valid in C++: `x = y = b + 3`

 The rule is that an expression must result into a single value.